aaronzr/pv_viewer_solution/README.md

 The notebook in this repo fetches archived (X)GMD and GDet data from the archive appliance and plots a single PV at a time.
 The `matplotlib` widget is interactive, allowing users to zoom, pan, reset axis limits, and save the plot.
 We will use coding agents to help us develop this notebook into a standalone **PyDM / PyQt application** that can be invoked through the LCLSHOME Launchpad.

+# Important!!!
+Do NOT show the agent this repo!
+Clone this one and spin up the agents here: https://github.com/aaronzr/pv_viewer

 ## Background

 LCLS produces X-ray pulses on two undulator lines: